Naheed-Anjum/Loan-Prediction/README.md

 # Loan-Prediction

-Objective: To predict loan status i.e. whether to give loan or not based on given variables.
+**Objective**: To predict loan status i.e. whether to give loan or not based on given variables.

-Data: Data is used from Analytics Vidhya Loan Prediction III - Practice Hackathon.
+**Data**: Data is used from Analytics Vidhya Loan Prediction III - Practice Hackathon.
 For detail description of data visit https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/

-Methodology: The data is partition into training and validation datasets.
-The project uses replacement of missing value and creating new variables as Total Income, EMI and Balance Amout as part of Feature Engineering.
-To predict the loan status, I applied various machine learning algorithms used are Logistic Regression, Decision Tree Classifier, Random Forest and S.V.M.
-Models were developed based on training dataset excluding some observations which were kept for validation purpose, and then applied on the test dataset to get the output.
+**Methodology**: The train dataset was split into training and validation sets.
+Missing values were replaced, and new variables such as Total Income, EMI, and Balance Amount were created as part of feature engineering.
+Various machine learning algorithms—Binary Logistic Regression, Decision Tree, and Random Forest—were applied.
+Models were trained on the training dataset, validated on the validation dataset, and finally tested on unseen data to generate predictions.

-Conclusion:
+Also, involved creating various graphical visualizations of loan status data along with other variables, supporting data-driven decision-making and insights.

+**Conclusion**: